CapMousse/capmousse.github.io/_posts/2022-12-01-new-beginning.markdown

     url: https://www.deezer.com/us/album/379634887
 ---

-This is more a "let's try something" king of ep.
+This is more a "let's try something" kind of ep.

 No story, no imposed style, just me and my creativity.